COSHH Stores – Hazardous Substance Storage

 What Is Classed As Hazardous ?

-A hazardous substance is one which features at least one inherent hazardous property such as flammability, explosiveness, corrosiveness or toxicity.
+A hazardous substance or dangerous substance is one which features at least one inherent hazardous property such as flammability, explosiveness, corrosiveness or toxicity.

 This may mean that it has the potential to result in long-term damage to the health of employees, including injury to lungs, skin, nose, mouth, genes, eyes, the central nervous system and internal organs.
-There are three main routes on how a person can be affected by a harmful substance such as , inhaling, absorption through skin and ingestion.
+There are three main routes on how a person can be affected by a harmful substance such as, inhaling, absorption of an irritant through the skin and ingestion.

 Alternatively, the substance may pose a risk of combustion or explosion or due to its ability to oxidise.
 It’s important to note that although there is a wide range of substances that have the potential to cause harm, when used properly and in line with the appropriate protocol, they rarely do.